Number Line in Addition

 Find these Number Line Addition Worksheets here.

-I hope you have been able to see how the number line strategy can be so beneficial to students.
+The number line strategy can be so beneficial to students.
 I hope you have found tips to help teach this strategy to your students.
 For more on teaching different 2-digit addition strategies, check out this blog post: 2 Digit Addition Strategies That Work

 When it comes to getting students to math fact fluency, it can be hard.
 I’ve compiled seven simple steps for 1st and 2nd grade teachers to follow in order to ensure math fact fluency with their students.